 When a user imports an .apkg file, cards that already exist in their collection will be ignored and any new cards will be added.
 As long as they use the same note type, modified cards will also be updated.
 To prevent data loss, cards that have been deleted in the new apkg file will not be deleted in the user’s collection, so if you need to delete cards from users' decks for whatever reason, you will need to contact them about it.

 Anki's source code is available at https://github.com/ankitects/anki

-Before contributing, please see the README.contributing file in that repo.
+Before contributing, please see contributing.md.